McGill-NLP/AURORA/datasheet.md

 ### If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?

-Since we use a non-restricting license (CC 4.0), anyone can build on top or include in their training data mixture.
+Since we use a non-restricting license (MIT license), anyone can build on top or include in their training data mixture.

 ### Any other comments?